memgraph/helm-charts/charts/memgraph-high-availability/README.md

 To run Memgraph HA Helm Chart locally, affinity needs to be disabled because the cluster will be running on a single node.

-When you run Memgraph HA Helm Chart locally, it runs only one one node.

 To disable the affinity, run the following command with the specified set of flags:

 ```